 He is currently a Ambassador, working for NJPW.

-Seiji Sakaguchi was inducted in the NJPW Greatest 18 Club in 1990 and in the NJPW Greatest Wrestlers in 2007.
+Seiji Sakaguchi was inducted in the NJPW Hall of Fame in 1990 as part of the NJPW Greatest 18 Club wing and in 2007 as part of the NJPW Greatest Wrestlers wing.

 Profile Info